Rodalit/Simple-Multilayer-Perceptron/README.md

 pip install numpy
 ```

-The repository has examples of using the model to classify iris and breast cancer
+The repository has examples of using the model to classify iris and breast cancer.

 ## Model Parameters